ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

     * `items` defines the items to use and a number letting you place multiple of it.
     * `locations` is a list of possible locations those items can be placed in.
     * Using the multi placement method, placements are picked randomly.
+  * `count` can be used to set the maximum number of items placed from the block.
+The default is 1 if using `item` and False if using `items`
+    * If a number is used it will try to place this number of items.
+    * If set to false it will try to place as many items from the block as it can.

 ### Available Items
 * [A Link to the Past](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/alttp/Items.py#L52)